TechEruption/Blocksmith/README.md

 🔮 Planned Features:
 ✅ Block Verification (valid/invalid detection)
 ✅ Export chain as JSON / file
 ✅ Transaction history summary
 🌙 Dark Mode UI
 📊 Graphical blockchain visualization

-🤝 Contributing
+🤝 Contributing:
 Pull requests, issues, and feature requests are welcome!
 Feel free to fork this repo and submit improvements.

-🧑‍💻 Author
+🧑‍💻 Author->

-👨‍💻 Soumabha Mahapatra
+ Soumabha Mahapatra
 💡 Exploring Blockchain, AI & Software Engineering

 ⭐ Support
 If you like Blocksmith, please give it a star ⭐ on GitHub — it keeps the project alive and growing!